Ellen McIlwaine: Biography

 Born in Nashville, Tennessee, United States, McIlwaine was adopted by missionaries and raised in Kobe, Japan, giving her exposure to multiple languages and cultures.
 She attended the Canadian Academy school in Kobe, graduating in 1963.
 Her first experience in music was playing Ray Charles, Fats Domino and Professor Longhair songs on piano that she heard on Japanese radio.
 On moving back to the United States she bought a guitar, beginning a stage career in Atlanta, Georgia in the mid-1960s.

 In 1966, McIlwaine had a stint in New York City's Greenwich Village where she opened every night at the Cafe Au Go Go, playing with Jimi Hendrix, and opening for Muddy Waters, Sonny Terry and Brownie McGhee, and Big Joe Williams.
 She returned to Atlanta to form the band Fear Itself, a psychedelic blues rock band.

 After recording one album with Fear Itself, McIlwaine went solo, recording two albums for Polydor, Honky Tonk Angel (1972) and We the People (1973), the latter featuring a hit single, "I Don't Want to Play".
 Those albums, and most of her work since, have featured McIlwaine's approach to acoustic slide guitar.
 This was followed by The Real Ellen McIlwaine, recorded for the independent Canadian label Kot'ai, which featured two of her 'signature' songs, her slide guitar version of Stevie Wonder's "Higher Ground" and "The Secret In This Lady's Heart".

 As a female vocalist who is known for her acoustic and electric slide guitar, her music tends to be classified in the folk sections of record stores, despite her strong roots in blues, gospel soul and rock music, and her cover versions of songs by Isaac Hayes, Stevie Wonder, Jack Bruce, Jimi Hendrix, Steve Winwood and Browning Bryant.
 McIlwaine met Hendrix in New York in 1966, briefly played with him and wrote "Underground River" about him.
-She was also an ardent fan of Jack Bruce and recorded a version of a song by Bruce and his lyricist Pete Brown on each of her first four solo albums - notably songs from Bruce's first solo album Songs for a Tailor, as well as songs associated with Bruce (such as "Born Under A Bad Sign").
-This culminated in her collaboration with Bruce himself on her fourth solo album, Everybody Needs It (1982).
+She was an ardent fan of Jack Bruce and recorded a version of a song by Bruce and his lyricist Pete Brown on each of her first four solo albums - notably songs from Bruce's first solo album Songs for a Tailor, as well as songs associated with Bruce (such as "Born Under A Bad Sign").
+This culminated in her collaboration with Bruce himself on her fourth solo album, Everybody Needs It (1982), which won the NAIRD Indie Award.

 By the mid-1970s, McIlwaine's songs "Sliding", "We the People" and "Losing You" were included on the compilation album, The Guitar Album.